What to do

 Cublington Brisk Walkers in the Summer meet every Tuesday evening for circular walks around Cublington.
 Lengthier walks take place on the last Sunday in every month, meeting in the Unicorn car park.
 As the name suggests, we are brisk walkers rather than strollers.
 The walks range from 2 – 5 miles depending on the energy levels of the participants each week!

 We started the club in May 2003 and everyone is welcome, young or old, dogs too.
-Look out for dates and times in the Crier Diary.
-Currently looking for a new organiser.
+Look out for dates and times in the Crier.
+Contact is Andy Brown

 Fishing